DevOpsPlayground/DPG-Meetups-Next.js/README.md

 <img width="1696" alt="Screenshot 2023-05-23 at 14 35 53" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/7b6b0317-e414-44ad-a21d-475963024334">

-##  Aim 3: fetch data directly from a database on the server using React Server Component
+##  Aim 3: Fetch data directly from a database on the server using React Server Component

-1. Comment out the current getStaticProps component or remove all of the code inside of it so it is empty for us to work with.
+1. Either comment out the current getStaticProps component, or remove all of the code inside of it, so it is empty for us to work with.
 2. At the top of the file, we will import Mongo Client from monogodb.

 ```javascript
 import { MongoClient } from "mongodb"
 ```

-4. Inside of getStaticProps, we need to establish connection with MongoDB.
-We will use the ``MongoClient`` we have just imported as well as the connection string provided by MongoDB to do this.
-We have amended the connection string so it uses environment variables which include our credentials.
+4. We need to establish a connection with MongoDB inside of getStaticProps.
+To do this, use the ``MongoClient`` we have just imported as well as the connection string provided by MongoDB.
+We have amended the connection string to use environment variables including our credentials.

 ```javascript
 export async function getStaticProps() {